rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 #### IPsec and IKE in Submariner

 After the generation and configuration of SubmarinerConfig for our both managed clusters that wanted to connect.
-Let's deep dive a bit in what its generated in our OCP cluster and in AWS environments.
+Let's deep dive a bit in what's generated in our OCP cluster and in AWS environments.

 Submariner uses IPsec tunnels and IKE Protocols for the communications of their clusters:

 * Internet Key Exchange is the protocol used to set up a security association (SA) in the IPsec protocol suite.

 * Internet Protocol Security (IPsec) is a secure network protocol suite that authenticates and encrypts the packets of data to provide secure encrypted communication between two computers over an Internet Protocol network.
-It is used in usually in virtual private networks (VPNs).
+It is usually used in virtual private networks (VPNs).

 For that purpose, Submariner Gateway nodes need to be able to accept traffic over UDP ports (4500 and 500 by default) when using IPsec.